openturns/otfmi/doc/terminology.rst

 * a FMU *parameter* remains constant during simulation (a single value);
 * a FMU *input* evolves during simulation (time-dependent values).

-In OpenTURNS, the terms *input* and *parameter* are synonym and designate a variable in input of a probabilistic model.
+In OpenTURNS, the terms *input* and *parameter* are synonymous and designate a variable in input of a probabilistic model.

 To reconcile the two worlds, we employ in otfmi the terms of *parameter* and *input* in the sense of FMI.
 We call the input variables of a probabilistic model *variables*, or *input variables*.